devnevins/lammps-tools/README.md

 # lammps-tools
-As part of my graduation work I created tools for the molecular dynamics simulation program [LAMMPS](https://www.lammps.org/).
+As part of my graduate work I created some tools for the molecular dynamics simulation program [LAMMPS](https://www.lammps.org/).
 These utilities greatly increased the utility of using LAMMPS in the geologic domain.
 There are utilities for creating intial configurations using the skew-start methodology along with analysis code for computing coordination numbers, their associated cutoffs,

 # Citing this code
 If you use or modify any of this code please cite this code with the following reference.
 This is a reference to my Dissertation which contains the details of what the code did and what algorythms were used.